 465-2 DEVELOPMENT AND TEACHING OF STRINGS.
-String education in elementary and secondary schools.
+String education in elementary and secondary schools with emphasis on Suzuki philosophy and methods.
 Techniques of heterogeneous and homogeneous string teaching.
 Resource aids.
 May be repeated to a maximum of 8 hours.
 Prerequisite: consent of instructor.